Oazi-AI/.github/profile/README.md

 ## 🚀 What We Offer

-- **Cutting-edge Models**: We develop state-of-the-art AI models that are open-source and available for everyone to use, improve, and learn from.
 - **Collaborative Community**: At Oazi-AI, we’re building a welcoming space where developers, researchers, and AI enthusiasts can contribute, discuss, and grow.
 - **Resources for Learning**: We believe in sharing knowledge.
 Alongside our models, you'll find resources to help you understand and use AI technology effectively.